zaaraa-z/fun-projects/README.md

 10- Music Player: a very fun app to play music with cute animations!

-11- Infinite Scrolling (fetch/load data on scroll): a template for blog or news site in which more data will be fetched when you are scrolling dow.
+11- Infinite Scrolling (fetch/load data on scroll): a template for blog or news website in which more data will be fetched when you are scrolling down.
 You can also search in loaded data for a special letter, word or sentence; whatever you type, the DOM will filter the data based on that.

 12- "Type It Fast" game: I'm working on it!